liferay/liferay-docs/develop/learning-paths/mobile/articles/04-using-your-screenlets/05-using-get-entries-screenlet.markdown

 # Using Get Entries Screenlet [](id=using-get-entries-screenlet)

 You'll use Get Entries Screenlet by following the same basic steps to use any
-Screenlet: insert the Screenlet XML in an activity or fragment layout, and then implement the Screenlet's listener in the activity or fragment class.
+Screenlet: insert the Screenlet's XML in an activity or fragment layout, and then implement the Screenlet's listener in the activity or fragment class.
 In this article, you'll follow these steps to insert Get Entries Screenlet in `EntriesFragment`.

-First, you'll insert Get Entries Screenlet's XML in `fragment_entries.xml`.
+First, you'll insert Get Entries Screenlet's XML in `EntriesFragment`'s layout, `fragment_entries.xml`.

 ## Inserting the Screenlet in the Layout [](id=inserting-the-screenlet-in-the-layout)

 Inserting Get Entries Screenlet's XML is very simple.
-Since all you want `fragment_entries.xml` to do is display the Screenlet, all it needs to contain is the Screenlet XML.
-Replace the contents of `fragment_entries.xml` with the following code:
+Since all you want `fragment_entries.xml` to do is display the Screenlet, all it needs to contain is the Screenlet's XML.
+Replace the contents of `fragment_entries.xml` with the
+following:

     <com.liferay.docs.getentriesscreenlet.GetEntriesScreenlet
         xmlns:android="http://schemas.android.com/apk/res/android"